AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 properties of complex so-called fractal sets and

-expressing the size of finite sets.
-A peculiar "arithmetic
+of finite sets.
+A peculiar "arithmetic of cardinal

 The so-called continuum hypothesis